benglass/disservice/README.md

-A dead simple service locator for javascript.
+A dead simple service locator/dependency injection class for javascript.

 You probably shouldn't use this for production.

+If you want to see what it does, read the tests.